There’s nothing quite like a vacation with your squad.

 WHY YOU SHOULD VISIT: Have a hankering for mountain vistas, but not looking to trek out west?
 Want to interact with various works of art, and actually meet the artists who created them?
 Asheville is a creative hub nestled in the Blue Ridge Mountains (hiking the Blue Ridge Parkway is a must), with a buzzing arts scene highlighted by the River Arts District (made up of industrial-warehouses-turned-studios).

-The small North Carolina town is known for having more breweries per capita than any other U.S. city, but we suggest a pint of local brew at SkyBar, a rooftop with spectacular sunset views over the mountains.
+The small North Carolina town is known for having more breweries per capita than any other U.S. city, so be sure to try the local brews.
 To get up close and personal with the peaks, check out Asheville’s own hiking guide and lace up those boots.